grafana/pyroscope/examples/tracing/python/README.md

 - Pyroscope for continuous profiling
 - Grafana for visualization
 - Load Generator for simulating traffic

+For a detailed guide about Python span profiles configuration, refer to the docs [Pyroscope documentation](https://grafana.com/docs/pyroscope/latest/configure-client/trace-span-profiles/python-span-profiles/).

 The `rideshare` app generates traces and profiling data that should be available in Grafana.
 Pyroscope and Tempo datasources are provisioned automatically.